bigfix/bfarchive/README.md

   it's a directory.
 * `1 byte`: Date length.
 * `<date length> bytes`: The modification date string.
-* `4 bytes` or `8 bytes`: The file length.
+* `4 bytes` or `8 bytes`: The file length in little endian format.
 The length of this field depends on the entry header.
 * `<file length> bytes`: The file contents.

 Building